Skip to Content

 Have You Been Accused of a Crime?

-Our team of experienced and compassionate legal advocates works with clients to investigate their cases and determine the most optimal strategy.
+Our team of experienced and compassionate legal advocates works with clients to investigate their cases and determine an effective strategy.
 As a boutique firm, we tailor our services to fit the needs of our community while maintaining a personalized approach to each case.
-Our award-winning firm has a reputation for excellence, and we use our knowledge, strategy, and innovation to produce favorable results.
+Our award-winning firm has a reputation for excellence, and we use our knowledge, strategy, and innovation to produce favorable results

-Schedule your free initial consultation with our Manassas criminal defense attorneys and entrust your case to a legal team that cares.
+Schedule your free initial consultation with our Manassas criminal defense attorneys—call us at (703) 215-9337 or book online to discuss your case with a team that cares.

 Responsive.
 Assertive.
 Accomplished.